ddubson/ddubson/README.md

 ### Hi there 👋

-I'm an engineer and consultant at VMware Tanzu Labs.
+I'm an engineer at VMware Tanzu R&D, working on seamless SSO for Kubernetes Workloads.

-I help clients build excellent products and excellent engineering teams.
-Hooray! 🎉

 You can find [my posts and garden here](https://www.dmitriydubson.com)